 The rules of learning a language apply whether you are 8months, 8yrs or 80years, and the way any language must be introduced (1st, 2nd, 3rd) is done the same throughout as well.
 Failure to do this process correctly, skip a few steps or undermine the process altogether, will result in confusion, disinterest, and at worst rebellion.
-In our experience at LinguaMites Multilingual Preschool, the following fundamentals need to be in place for language learning:
+In our experience, first as a trilingual preschool, and later as ZuluMites, the following fundamentals need to be in place for language learning:

 One-Person-One-Language & being Consistent in that: